 - Prestressed long radius bend – elastically bent pipe section with a large radius of R>1000DN (natural curve).
 Unlike a big radius bend, an elastic bend has initial stress.
 Used in long pipelines

-- Miter joint (widely spaced miter bend) – single miter joint that is used for modeling the widely spaced miter bends of an as standalone element
+- Miter joint (widely spaced miter bend) – single miter joint that is used for modeling the widely spaced miter bends of a standalone element

 1 – rigid element, 2 – tee header with user-specified wall thickness,